'Take witness intimidation very, very seriously' - Quotes from Trump impeachment hearing

 “I’ll note that House Democrats vowed they would not put the American people through a wrenching impeachment process without bipartisan support — and they have none.
 Add that to their ever-growing list of broken promises and destructive deceptions,” Nunes said.

+“Look, the president has been frustrated with this relentless attack on him that started even before he was president.
+I think the America people can relate to the frustration of Democrats starting in July 2016 with their crazy investigation and now they move into this.
+So I think that’s what drives that.”

+Asked to comment on Democratic claims of witness intimidation, Jordan said: “The witness is testifying.
+She wouldn’t even have known about the quote, if Mr. Schiff hadn’t read the tweet.”

-Reporting by Susan Cornwell; editing by Jonathan Oatis
+Reporting by Susan Cornwell, Patricia Zengerle, David Morgan and Richard Cowan; editing by Jonathan Oatis